 Some research is going to be necessary, no matter what, that’s true.
 However, what I started thinking about was that even just some basic information about the job and the company, a few pertinent facts in particular, would at least eliminate a certain percentage of those links or leads right at the beginning, saving a lot of time.
 I had pretty much narrowed it down to a short list of what I wanted to know about a job and a company before I decided to start the application process:

-- Basic job description, and for some particular industries (I worked in more than one industry), I would have 1 or 2 industry-specific questions.
+Basic job description.
+For some particular industries (I worked in more than one industry), I would have 1 or 2 industry-specific questions.

 It was the result of my job searching, going through this mini-routine of hopping from site to site, researching, applying, bookmarking, etc., that made me decide to create a work-at-home site.
 My goal is to have as much of the basic information for most, if not all, of the companies we have leads for, some specific profiles on some companies, and to also have some personal reviews by people who have had experience working there.
 In the future, I would like to add a rating system as well, and some other ideas that are brewing!
 And if there’s anything you’d like to see added, drop me an email through the contact us section, I am glad for any feedback or comments.